 - Once the milk has thickened, immediately divide it between the ramekins and let it cool at room temperature for about 30 minutes.
 Refrigerate overnight or for at least 6 hours.

 - For the crispy caramel topping: sprinkle about one tablespoon of light brown sugar (or regular white sugar) on top of each ramekin.
 Use your finger to spread it into an even layer.

-- Use a kitchen torch to caramelize the sugar: hold the torch 2-3-inch away from the ramekins and use a circular motion to caramelize the sugar evenly.
+- Use a kitchen torch to caramelize the sugar: hold the torch 2-3 inches away from the ramekins and use a circular motion to caramelize the sugar evenly.
 The longer you torch it, the darker the caramel will be.
-Note: Be careful not to caramelize it for too long or it will become bitter.
+Note: Be careful not to caramelize it for too long, or it will become bitter.

 - Let the caramel harden for 1-2 minutes, and serve the crème brûlée immediately!

 About the Author

 Thomas Pagot is the founder, photographer, and recipe developer behind Full of Plants.
 He created the blog in 2016 as a personal cookbook for vegan recipes.
 Through years of recipe development, Thomas has successfully grown Full of Plants into a trusted resource for plant-based recipes.

 Sign up for the Full of Plants newsletter and you’ll get new recipes delivered by email weekly, PLUS your FREE 100-page printable eBook!